As an Amazon Associate we earn from qualifying purchases.

-Oversized blazers hide the fact that you’re just wearing what’s basically underwear underneath it, especially if it’s the type of bralette that looks like a crop top.
+Oversized blazers hide the fact that you’re just wearing what’s underwear underneath it, especially if it’s the type of bralette that looks like a crop top.
 With high-waisted pants, you can get away with wearing a bralette and even show a little bit of it through the unbuttoned blazer.

-Co-ords are an effortless way to look put-together when you don’t have the energy to think of your outfit in the morning.
+Co-ords are an effortless way to look put together when you don’t have the energy to think of your outfit in the morning.
 They’re usually the same blazer and trousers combo, but with matching prints and colors.

-Don’t mistake a cape for a blazer, though we understand how easy it is to mix them up.
+Don’t mistake a cape for a blazer, though I understand how easy it is to mix them up.
 A cape doesn’t have the long sleeves but they do have slits right where the arms are supposed to be, so your arms can still function without restriction from the fabric.

 They cover up just as much as a blazer, so if you apply the same styling tricks, you might be able to make bralettes appropriate in the office without repeating the blazer and bralette combo.